F5Networks/f5-azure-arm-templates/experimental/cluster/3nic/new_stack/README.md

   - In order to pass traffic from your clients to the servers, after launching the template, you must create virtual server(s) on the BIG-IP VE.
 See [Creating a virtual server](#creating-virtual-servers-on-the-big-ip-ve).
   - F5 has created a matrix that contains all of the tagged releases of the F5 ARM templates for Microsoft Azure and the corresponding BIG-IP versions, license types and throughputs available for a specific tagged release.
 See https://github.com/F5Networks/f5-azure-arm-templates/blob/master/azure-bigip-version-matrix.md.
   - F5 has created an iApp (currently **Experimental**) for configuring logging for BIG-IP modules to be sent to a specific set of cloud analytics solutions.
 See [Experimental Logging iApp](#experimental-logging-iapp).
+  - F5 Azure ARM templates now capture all deployment logs to the BIG-IP VE in **/var/log/cloud/azure**.
+Depending on which template you are using, this includes deployment logs (stdout/stderr), Cloud Libs execution logs, recurring solution logs (metrics, failover, and so on), and more.
+  - Supported F5 ARM templates do not reconfigure existing Azure resources, such as network security groups.
+Depending on your configuration, you may need to configure these resources to allow the BIG-IP VE(s) to receive traffic for your application.
+Similarly, templates that deploy Azure load balancer(s) do not configure load balancing rules or probes on those resources to forward external traffic to the BIG-IP(s).
+You must create these resources after the deployment has succeeded.
   - This template has some optional post-deployment configuration.
 See the [Post-Deployment Configuration section](#post-deployment-configuration) for details.
   - This template creates separate Azure storage accounts for each BIG-IP device that is a part of this deployment.
+  - You have the option of using a [BIG-IQ device](https://f5.com/products/big-iq-centralized-management) with a pool of BIG-IP licenses in order to license BIG-IP VEs using BYOL licenses.
+This solution only supports only BIG-IQ versions 5.0 - 5.3, and your BIG-IQ system must have at least 2 NICs.

 ## Security